nightclubs/funcaptcha-solver/README.md

 ## Installation

-download the funcapsolver folder and audios folder, and make a new file with that folder in the same directory.
+download the funcapsolver folder and audios folder, and make a new file with those folders in the same directory.
 Then input
 ```python
 from funcapsolver import *
 ```